casper-network/docs/source/docs/casper/dapp-dev-guide/installing-contracts.md

 **Example 1:**

 To find details about the installed contract, query global state using your account hash.
-If you need your account hash, you can run the `account-address` command first.
-This example comes from the [Counter Contract Tutorial](/dapp-dev-guide/tutorials/counter/index.md), where we install a "counter" contract on chain.
+You can run the `account-address` command first if you need your account hash.
+This example comes from the [Counter Contract Tutorial](/dapp-dev-guide/tutorials/counter/index.md), where we install a "counter" contract on the chain.

 ```bash
 casper-client account-address --public-key [PATH_TO_PUBLIC_KEY]